voldien/OpenGL-Samples/README.md

 # OpenGL Sample Repository - Work In Progress

-A collection of OpenGL Samples, work in progress
+A collection of OpenGL Samples, work in progress, for personal educational purposes.

 ## CLI - Command Line Options